 You may need to clean the jawbones before you use them with your students.
 Place the jawbones in warm soapy water and scrub with a brush or cleaning pad.
-Some jawbones may need to be boiled to remove dried flesh.
 Rinse and place in sun to dry.
 Once completely dry put a drop of super glue where each tooth sets in the jawbone so they don't fall out while being handled.